Capresso Infinity Coffee Grinder Review

 Most people considering the Capresso Infinity are most likely upgrading from an electric blade grinder, which is significantly cheaper.
 So why is it worth it to shell out the extra dough for a burr grinder?

-The metal blades of a blade grinder also generate heat, which can alter the taste of the coffee, something to be avoided.
+In addition, a blade grinder also generates excessive heat, which can impact the flavor of the coffee.

 set your expectations